 When the dough is soft, shiny, but still slightly sticky shape into a ball.
 Place the dough in an oiled bowl seam side down.
 Coat the surface with oil to prevent drying.
 Cover with a clean kitchen cloth or plastic wrap.
 Pro tip - You want the dough to be really really soft, a little sticky.
 But it has to be elastic!
 This is what will give us soft hamburgers.

-Divide the dough into 10 to 12 depending on how big you want the burgers.
-Pro tip - for 6oz /150 grams size beef patties make 10 buns for 9 oz/250 grams beef patties make only 8 buns
+Using a bench scraper divide the dough into 12 buns (110 grams each) or 16 buns (80 g each) depending on how big you want the burgers.
+Pro tip - For 6 oz / 150 grams size beef patties make 10 buns for 9 oz / 250 grams beef patties make only 8 buns.

 When almost doubled in size, about 20 minutes before baking, preheat the oven at 375°F /190°C / Gas Mark 5

 Brush each bun with an egg wash and sprinkle on some sesame seeds.
-Pro-tip- Egg wash is a full egg with 2 tbsp of water.
+Pro tip - Egg wash is a full egg with 2 tablespoon of water.
 An egg wash will give a nice golden color.
 If you can't use egg, milk or cream will work just as well.
 Do not use oil or butter as it will create a crust.

 The amount of flour you add to your recipe is key to the success of these buns.
-The final quantity of liquid - eggs, milk, the butter will determine if you need 400 or 450 or even 500 grams of flour.
+The final quantity of liquid - eggs, milk, the butter will determine if you need extra flour.
 What's important is to look at the consistency of your dough.
 It has to be very soft, spongy, and yes still sticky but elastic!!
 I have tried my best to give you the pictures below to illustrate.

 Temperature - If you have made bread before, then you know that temperature plays a huge role in bread baking.
 Beginning with the temperature of your liquid ingredients - you want that to be approximately 41 C / 105 F. If it's cooler then it will fail to revive your yeast.
 And if it's hotter again you will kill the yeast giving you a flatbread.
 NO, you don't really need a thermometer.
 The best way to test it is - just stick a little clean finger if you can keep your finger in there without discomfort it's good.
 I always say - it's the same temperature you give milk to a baby - warm.